pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![server05 patch content](/images/S22.png)

 - Finally you can track your subscription usage in the Subscriptions section of the Red Hat Enterprise Linux view of Red Hat Insights.
-Note: This tracks your RHEL usage and subscriptions at a high level i.e. the number RHEL subsriptions of any type against the number of deployed RHE systems.
-It doesn include add-ons in the subscripton usage view.
-If you've have set the service-level with the subscription-manage (see stepa above), you can get a more granular view by filtering on SLA by Premium, Standard, Self-Support, or No SLA.
+Note: This tracks your RHEL usage and subscriptions at a high level i.e. the number RHEL subscriptions of any type against the number of deployed RHEL systems.
+It doesn't include add-ons in the subscripton usage view.
+If you've have set the RHEL service-level with subscription-manager (see steps above), you can get a more granular view by filtering on SLA by Premium, Standard, Self-Support, or No SLA.

 ![Subscriptions View](/images/S24.png)